ConsoleTVs/UIAdmin/README.md

 ## Instructions

-Simple download or clone the repository to use the template.
+Simply download or clone the repository to use the template.

 ```
 git clone https://github.com/ConsoleTVs/UIAdmin.git